15213222722/APT-Casino/src/components/__tests__/task11-sui-wallet-completion.md

 - Updated title to "APT Casino - One Chain"

 ### 8. Updated Navbar.js (Main Balance Modal)
-- Changed all MON references to OCT
+- Changed all OCT references to OCT
 - Updated balance display to show OCT
 - Updated deposit/withdraw UI for OCT
 - Removed Smart Account features (not needed for Sui)